Hesam-Norouzi/django_todo_app/development_log.md

 python manage.py migrate
 ```
 This creates the necessary database table to store Task records.

+## Step 4: Create base template

+We created a reusable base template for all pages at `tasks/templates/tasks/base.html`.
+This will ensure layout consistency and reduce duplication.

 🚀 Status: Project is on progress